Loop Shaping of Hybrid Motion Control with Contact Transition: Impedance and shaping of disturbance sensitivity function

 \section{Impedance and shaping of disturbance sensitivity function}

-For motion control at large, with one relative degree of freedom $x$ in the generalized coordinates, one can define the \emph{control stiffness}, cf. \cite{ohnishi1994}, \cite{ruderman2020motion}, as
+For motion control at large, with one relative degree of freedom $x$ specified in the generalized coordinates, one can define the \emph{control stiffness}, cf. \cite{ohnishi1994}, \cite{ruderman2020motion}, as

 Here $f(\cdot)$ is the overall net force (in the generalized coordinates) imposed on the moving body of the motion control system under consideration.
-For a matched disturbance force $F(t)$ and a feedback control value $u(t)$, which inherently has dimension of a force in motion control, the total net force can be considered as a superposition $f = u + F$.
+For a matched disturbance force $F(t)$ and a feedback control value $u(t)$, which inherently has dimension of force in the motion control, the total net force can be considered as a superposition $f = u + F$.
 Indeed, when a generic motion control system

-with the sufficiently smooth flow map $g(\cdot)$ and the vector of states variables $y \in \mathbb{R}^n$ (often with $n = 2$ and $y = (x(t), \dot{x}(t))^{\top}$ as a vector of relative displacement and velocity) is in steady-state, the control should balance the counteracting disturbance.
-Let us fix next some controlled operation point, in terms of $(u_0, x_0)$, and consider this way reduced \eqref{eq:2:1} in Laplace domain.
+with the sufficiently smooth flow map $g(\cdot)$ and the vector of states variables $y \in \mathbb{R}^n$ (often a vector of relative displacements and velocities) is in the steady-state, the control should balance the counteracting disturbance.
+Let us next fix some controlled operation point, in terms of $(u_0, x_0)$, and consider this way reduced \eqref{eq:2:1} in the Laplace domain.
 Then, one can write

 provided that the Laplace transform of the control stiffness operator exists.
 Also we note that an equivalence between $\kappa$ and $\tilde{\kappa}$ is valid only for low frequency range, cf. \cite{anderson1988hybrid}.
-Recalling that for a linear environment, the impedance is defined as the ratio of the Laplace transforms of effort and flow \cite{spong2005}, the mechanical impedance is written as:
+Recalling that for a linear environment, an \emph{impedance} is defined as the ratio of the Laplace transforms of effort and flow \cite{spong2005}, the mechanical impedance is (symbolically) written as

 that leads to a generic relationship